 Follow the footsteps from Jobim’s place on the beach

 Here you can sit in the same place, at the same table where Jobim would while away the afternoon hours.
 Antonio Carlos Jobim wrote ‘The Girl From Ipanema’ right there.

 Have a cold one in his honor.

-Antônio Carlos Brasileiro de Almeida Jobim, also known as Tom Jobim, is considered one of Brazil’s greatest musicians, having composed hundreds of songs and released more than 50 albums, and is Brazil’s only songwriter to be included in the Songwriter’s Hall of Fame.
+Antônio Carlos Brasileiro de Almeida Jobim, also known as Tom Jobim, is one of Brazil’s greatest musicians.
+He has composed hundreds of songs and released more than 50 albums.
+Remarkably, Jobim is Brazil’s only songwriter to be included in the Songwriter’s Hall of Fame.

 What do you think?
 Will you be making plans to find Jobim’s place on the beach and have your picture taken with the Man from Ipanema?

 Music, Travel, Friends and Fun!
 2022 marks Connect Brazil’s 25th year.

 Did you enjoy ’ You Can Do This: Find Jobim’s Place On The Beach’?
 If you did, why not join us at Connect Brazil?